RayOfDaylon/SpaceRox/README.md

 Unreal Engine 5.1 or higher required.

 Keyboard and gamepad input supported at present.
+There's also an input controller asset that supports fightstick arcade controllers (see the docs for more info), and if you have an arcade cabinet or your own arcade controller with USB output, it shouldn't be hard to support that.

 A 1920 x 1080 (HD) viewport is used.
 Monitors of different sizes and/or display scales will scale.
 Textures are deliberately oversized to avoid blurring when upscaled.